Mobile Robot Exploration Without Maps via Out-of-Distribution Deep Reinforcement Learning: METHODOLOGY

-Training was performed in a handcrafted multidirectional racetrack with varying cornering radii, as illustrated in Figure \ref{racetrack_sim}, using an Intel Core i9 13900KF CPU and NVIDIA GeForce RTX 4090 GPU for 20,000,000 steps that corresponded to 15,747 training episodes, accelerated at 30 times real-time speed, in 48 wall-clock hours.
-An episode concluded when the agent collided with the racetrack boundary, following which it was reset to the same starting position. \\
+A training episode was concluded when the agent collided with the racetrack boundary, following which it was reset to the same starting position.
+We trained the model with an Intel Core i9 13900KF CPU and NVIDIA GeForce RTX 4090 GPU, accelerated at 30 times real-time speed, for 20,000,000 steps which corresponded to 15,747 training episodes, in 48 wall-clock hours.
+The training hyperparameters are summarized in Table \ref{parameters}.

-\\ The mixture of turning directions and lengths prevented the model from overfitting to a specific layout to enable out-of-distribution generalization by providing an array of observation sequences in a constrained environment for learning of obstacle avoidance behavior at the maximum attainable velocity within the laws of physics, which required planning sequences of actions using detected object profiles, that facilitated dynamic obstacle avoidance at a sufficient sampling rate.
-The hyperparameters used for training are summarized in Table \ref{parameters}. \\

-\\ Out-of-distribution generalization for navigation was tested in simulation in a densely cluttered 50$m$ x 50$m$ outdoor environment, illustrated in Figure \ref{outdoor_sim}, that included tree and boulder objects with explorable regions underneath that are unobservable to aerial surveillance, where ground AMRs are beneficial for exploration.

-Real-world policy transfer was tested in five scenarios that include racing in different racetrack layouts to the training environment, navigation in an object filled laboratory environment, evaluation of exploration behavior in a parking lot, navigation in unstructured forest terrain, and dynamic obstacle avoidance.

-Racing performance was evaluated in three unknown racetracks with energy absorbent barriers, as depicted in Figure \ref{racetracks} to gauge zero-shot policy transfer, and generalization to new configurations outside the training distribution. \\

-Out-of-distribution navigation capabilities were tested in a laboratory obstacle filled experimental environment depicted in Figure \ref{laboratory_obstacle} that was populated with a range of obstacle shapes and sizes.
-Exploration behavior and efficiency were tested in a parking lot, illustrated in Figure \ref{parking_lot}, and robustness in unstructured terrain with increased sensor noise was evaluated in a forest, depicted in Figure \ref{forest}.
-Dynamic obstacle avoidance was evaluated for social navigation for pedestrian avoidance at an operation speed of 1$m/s$.